 Computer Games have become a fashionable area of research, which has been covered by many different fields of research in the humanities and in the arts.
 However, only to a comparatively small extent have computer game elements been explored in the realm of audiovisual composition and performance.

-This artistic research project starts out with the assumption that player interactions and game strategies offer yet unexplored models that can be applied in live audiovisual works.
+This research starts out with the assumption that player interactions and game strategies offer yet unexplored models that can be applied in live audiovisual works.

 Game-interaction – and the doubling of the player in the game in a virtual space – offer a large potential to create a liveness quality of a novel kind.
 This does not only concern the performer who is interacting with a responsive audiovisual system but can also engage an audience as “backseat-players”.
 This artistic research project therefore sets out to explore the combination of game strategies and performer interactions for its artistic potential beyond the mere imitation of computer games.